Do you always wonder where your money went? Well, you might be wasting money and you don’t even realize it!

 Are you wasting money on any of the things above?

 $5 Meal Plan –With the $5 meal plan, you will receive a weekly meal plan delivered straight to your mailbox.
-Most meals only cost $2 or less per person, so it’s great to use if you want to save money on food.
-The service also helps you save time meal planning.
+Most meals only cost $2 or less per person to help you save money on food.
 Try it free for 14 days!
 You can cancel anytime.

-Ebates– Shop online with Ebates and earn cash back on your purchases.
-Sign up through this link to receive a free $10 on your first purchase.
+Rakuten– Shop online with Rakuten and earn cash back on your purchases.
+Sign up through this link to receive a free $25 on your first purchase.
 You may also earn $25 for every friend you refer to use this app.

 Swagbucks – It’s a cash back site, search engine and survey site in one.
 Earn cash back shopping online or earn money by simply using the site as search engine, for watching videos, for answering surveys and more.
 Receive a free $10 by signing up here.